vnscriptkid/Event-React-App/README.md

 - moment vs date-fns: what are the differences?
 - react-datepicker v2: use native Date and date-fns

+- props.change('name', 'Thanh')

 ### Google Map API

 - API

 * Maps Javascript API
 * Places API: Autocomplete

+- options can be provided to get more specific results

 * Geocoding API: geocode <-> address

 - React Libs:
   React Places Autocomplete

+### React Hooks come to handy

+- Use cases

+* button to toggle a section: [isSomethingOpen, toggleSomething] = useState(false)

+### Modals

+- Login and Register Form using Modal but not separate Page

+* why ?
+Keep user at the current page after login (without redirecting back)
+* When ?
+A website that allows users to browse anonymously on some pages
+* How ?
+ModalManager lives at the top of the React Tree , listen for events from reducer and react accordingly (render appropriate Modal)

+* Event here is a payload of a action, contains modalName as well as modalProps